ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Software Bill of Materials (SBOM)

-As the ever increasing complexity of large software projects requires more modularity and abstractions to manage, keeping track of their full Trusted Computing Base (TCB) is becoming increasingly difficult.
+As the ever increasing complexity of large software projects requires more modularity and abstractions to manage them, keeping track of their full Trusted Computing Base (TCB) is becoming increasingly difficult.
 Each component may have its own set of dependencies and libraries.
-Some of these dependencies are binaries, which means their TCB depends not only on their source, but also on the build environment (compilers and tool-chains).
-Many source and binary packages are distributed through various channels and repositories that may not be trustworthy.
+Some of these dependencies are binaries, which means their TCB depends not only on their source, but also on their build environment (compilers and tool-chains).
+Besides, many source and binary packages are distributed through various channels and repositories that may not be trustworthy.

 Software Bills of Materials (SBOM) help the authors, packagers, distributors, auditors and users of software understand its provenance and who may have the ability to introduce a vulnerability that can affect the supply chain downstream.
 However, the usefulness of SBOM in protecting end users is limited if supply chain actors cannot be held accountable for their contents.
 For instance, consider a package repository for an open source operating system distribution.
 The operator of this repository may decide to provide a malicious version of a package only to users who live in a specific country.
 They can write two equivocal SBOMs for the honest and backdoored versions of the package, so that nobody outside the affected country can discover the malicious version, but victims are not aware they are being targetted.

 ## Confidential Computing

 Confidential Computing can leverage hardware-protected trusted execution environments (TEEs) to operate cloud services that protect the confidentiality of data that they process.
-It relies on remote attestation, which allows the service to prove to remote users what is hash of its code, as measured and signed by the hardware.
+It relies on remote attestation, which allows the service to prove to remote users what is the hash of its software, as measured and signed by the hardware.

 For instance, consider a speech recognition service that implements machine learning inference using a deep neural network model.
 The operator of the service wants to prove to its users that the service preserves the user's privacy, that is, the submitted recordings can only be used to detect voice commands but no other purpose (such as storing the recordings or detecting mentions of brand names for advertisement purposes).
 When the user connects to the TEE implementing the service, the TEE presents attestation evidence that includes a hardware certificate and a software measurement for their task; the user verifies this evidence before sending its recording.